rust-lang/rfcs/text/0000-unsafe-block-in-unsafe-fn.md

 We could bikeshed the lint name.

+We could avoid using `unsafe` for dual purpose, and instead have `unsafe_to_call fn` for functions that are "unsafe to call" but do not implicitly have an `unsafe {}` block in their body.
+For consistency, we might want `unsafe_to_impl trait` for traits, though the behavior would be the same as `unsafe trait`.

 We could introduce named proof obligations (proposed by @Centril) such that the compiler can be be told (to some extend) if the assumptions made by the `unsafe fn` are sufficient to discharge the requirements of the unsafe operations.